szemkoff/azurecharters/docs/tilda-api/referral-page-guide.md

 A: We partner with established businesses and professionals who serve high-net-worth clients.
 You should have relevant industry experience and a client base interested in luxury travel experiences.

 **Q: How long does the application process take?**
 A: Most applications are reviewed within 2-3 business days.
-Once approved, you'll receive immediate access to partner materials and booking systems.
+Once approved, you'll receive immediate access to your partner dashboard and marketing materials.

+**Q: How do I track my referrals?**
+A: Each partner receives a personalized dashboard where you can view all your referrals, their current status, and performance metrics in real-time.

+**Q: When and how are payments processed?**
+A: Payments are processed monthly via Zelle for all confirmed bookings from the previous month.
+You'll receive detailed reports with each payment.

 **Q: What support do you provide to partners?**
-A: Partners receive dedicated support, marketing materials, detailed yacht information, and direct access to our charter specialists for client inquiries.
+A: Partners receive dedicated support, marketing materials, detailed yacht information, access to their tracking dashboard, and direct access to our charter specialists for client inquiries.

 **Q: Do you work with international partners?**
 A: Yes, we welcome partners worldwide.
 Our charter destinations are popular with international clients, and we have experience working across different time zones.

 **Q: What information do I need to provide for a referral?**
-A: Basic client contact information, preferred charter dates, group size, and any specific requirements.
+A: Basic client contact information, preferred charter dates, group size, budget range, and any specific requirements.
 Our team handles all detailed planning and coordination.

 ---

-## Block 10: Contact Section
+## Block 11: Contact Section
 **Block Type:** T118 - Contact info with map

 ### Content: